JJChiDguez/sibc/README.md

 The current version allows working with prime and quadratic field classes that permit operating field elements as integers.
 Moreover, the current cryptographic primitives are implemented in constant-time concerning the number of field operations.
-Here, a constant-time algorithm means its running time does not depend on the input or possibly from randomness as CSIDH does.
+Here, a constant-time algorithm means its running time does not depend on the input or it possibly does from randomness as CSIDH does.

 ## Installation